Tuition fees and financial support – if you come from the (non-UK) EU, EEA or Switzerland, or if you’re the child of a Turkish worker in the UK

-Non-UK EU students can be charged up to £1,820 a year for tuition at a Scottish university.
+Non-UK EU students can be charged up to £1,820 a year for tuition at a Scottish university; if you are at a private higher education institution in Scotland the fee cap is £1,205.
 The Student Awards Agency for Scotland (SAAS) will pay these fees if you meet the eligibility conditions.
 For example, if you are a Scottish resident and/or a qualifying non-UK EC student.

 If you meet eligibility requirements you will be able to apply to SAAS for payment of your tuition fees.
 Contact SAAS at: